By the Division of Banks

 David J. Cotney has served as the Commissioner of Banks since November 2010.
 He oversees the supervision of over 200 banks and credit unions with total combined assets in excess of $400 billion.
 His office is also responsible for the licensing and supervision of over 8,500 non-depository licensees including mortgage lenders, mortgage brokers, mortgage loan originators, consumer finance companies, money services businesses, debt collectors, and loan servicers.

-Mr. Cotney is an active contributor to consumer protection efforts both in Massachusetts and nationally.
-In 2015, Mr. Cotney was elected as chairman of the Board of Directors of the Conference of State Bank Supervisors (CSBS).
-CSBS is a national organization which advocates for and is dedicated to advancing the state banking system.
-He serves as a member of the board of the CSBS Education Foundation and of the Board of Managers of the State Regulatory Registry (SRR), where he previously served as chairman.
-From 2013 – 2015, he served as chairman of the State Liaison Committee (SLC) of the Federal Financial Institutions Examination Council (FFIEC).
-The FFIEC was created by Congress to promote uniform examination standards and principles by state and federal financial institution regulators.
-Additionally, in 2014, Cotney was appointed to serve as chairman of the CSBS Emerging Payments Task Force.
+Cotney is an active contributor to consumer protection efforts both in Massachusetts and nationally.
+From 2015 to 2016, Mr. Cotney was appointed to serve as chairman of the Board of Directors of the Conference of State Bank Supervisors (CSBS).
+Additionally, from 2014 to 2015, Cotney was appointed to serve as chairman of the CSBS Emerging Payments Task Force.
+He served as a member of the board of the CSBS Education Foundation and of the Board of Managers of the State Regulatory Registry (SRR) where he previously served as chairman.
+From 2013 to 2015, Cotney served as chairman of the State Liaison Committee (SLC) of the Federal Financial Institutions Examination Council (FFIEC).